EthanSK/PostLikesBot/readme.md

 SHOW_PUPPETEER_HEAD=\<set to true or false, if true then chromium gui shown during web scraping>
 ```

-You need to create a mongo database called PostLikesBotDB, and a mongo collection called memes, this can be changed in the mongoose script and contants file.

-You can host this thing on Heroku, or locally, or wherever you want tbh.
+You can run this thing on Heroku, or locally, or wherever you want tbh.
 Enjoy!

 Run it with `npm run start`